SkyeWrenbrook/credential-database-sqlite/README.md

 ## Overview

-> This project demonstrates how to design and interact with a structured database for storing credential data using SQL and SQLite.
+> A SQLite-based project that models how credential data can be structured, stored, and queried using SQL.
+> This project focuses on schema design, CSV data ingestion, and practical query workflows used to interact with stored data.

 ## What I Built